 A crucial part of the probate process is the appointment of an executor or an administrator.
 The person assigned to this role handles the deceased’s estate and ensures that all their assets and liabilities are appropriately managed.

-In most cases, the deceased would have designated an executor in their will.
-This person is commonly a family member or attorney experienced in legal matters or someone the deceased had confidence in to manage their estate.
+In most cases, the deceased designated an executor in their will.
+This person is commonly a family member, an attorney experienced in legal matters, or someone the deceased trusted to manage their estate.

 The appointed executor must submit the will to the Surrogate Court to get the authority to administer the estate: